History

 Bristol Cassins

-During the 1970’s the Bristol Cassins challenged Moriarty Brothers as the league’s top team.
-The Cassins conquered the standings from 1974 to 1978 under the leadership of their sponsor, Don Cassin and their manager, Joseph Lowery.
-The club’s Most Valuable Player, Luke Lamboley guarded third base and their ace on the mound was Michael Beaudoin.
-Bristol’s lineup included Robert “Duke” Snyder, Dave Cichon, Jim Ziogas and Dave Raponey who intimidated opposing pitching.
-As one of the league’s best hitting teams, the Cassins won 4 GHTBL Championships.
+During the 1970s, the Bristol Cassins challenged Moriarty Brothers as the league’s top team.
+Bristol conquered the standings under the leadership of their sponsor, Don Cassin and their manager, Joseph Lowery.
+The club’s MVP, Luke Lamboley, guarded third base and their ace on the mound was Michael Beaudoin.
+The Cassins’ lineup had intimidating hitters like Robert “Duke” Snyder, Dave Cichon, Jim Ziogas and Dave Raponey.
+As one of the league’s best hitting teams, the Cassins captured the 1978 Season Title in 3 Playoff Championships.

 Bristol Cassins